shashibp-lab/shashibp-lab.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Affiliations</a>.
-Associate Professor, Department of Biological Sciences, Indian Institute of Science Education and Research Mohali
+Department of Biological Sciences, Indian Institute of Science Education and Research, Mohali.

 profile:
   align: right